hreshare/optimal_beamformers/eval_mask_transfer/README.md

     ./run.sh --mode eig_left_max --bg_gain 4.0
 ```

-5. If you desire the results in the tab-separated value format, run the following command;
+5. If you desire the results in the tab-separated value (TSV) format, run the following command;
 ```
-    ./summary.sh
+    ./summary.sh | tee results.tsv
 ```

 ## Tips